US EPA tightens rules to clean up toxic coal ash at power plants

 By Valerie Volcovici

-WASHINGTON, May 17 (Reuters) - The U.S. Environmental Protection Agency plans to force some utilities to clean up older piles of toxic coal ash at their power plants to prevent contamination of groundwater, in the latest in a series of rules to clean up the sector.
+WASHINGTON, May 17 (Reuters) - The U.S. Environmental Protection Agency plans to force some utilities to clean up older piles of toxic coal ash at their power plants to prevent contamination of groundwater, the latest in a series of rules to reduce pollution in the sector.

 The proposed rule follows a legal petition by environmental groups last August asking the EPA to end exemptions to its 2015 coal ash rule that had enabled utilities across the country to sidestep responsibility for handling up to a half a billion tons of cancer-causing toxic waste.

-The new proposal requires the safe management of coal ash that has been dumped in areas that are currently unregulated, including inactive power plants with surface impoundments that are no longer in use - facilities that were not covered by the 2015 rule issued by the Obama administration.
+The proposal requires safe management of coal ash that was dumped in currently unregulated areas, including inactive power plants with surface impoundments that are no longer in use.
+These facilities were not covered by the 2015 rule issued by former President Barack Obama's administration.

 Coal ash contains hazardous pollutants including arsenic, chromium, lead, and mercury, which have been linked to cancer, heart and thyroid disease and other illnesses.
 It tends to have a larger impact on low-income, minority communities living near power plants.